 Mouth sores, ulcers, or bleeding gums = yellow light.
 If your mouth is actively fighting something — a cold sore, a canker sore, or inflamed gums — your natural defenses are down.
 Know when it's smarter to skip it or stick to hands.
 It's not a hard rule, just smart math: a healthy mouth is a much better shield than a sore one.

-Condoms and dental dams are always an option if you want to take the transmission question entirely off the table.
-A flavoured condom or a cut-open dam works fine once you stop treating it like a big awkward medical decision and just own it as a preference.
+A condom is always an option if you want to take the transmission question entirely off the table.
+A flavoured one works fine once you stop treating it like a big awkward medical decision and just own it as a preference.
 If he's not on PrEP and you don't know his status, wrapping it up is a totally solid call with zero drama required.

 Your job is easy: be clean.
-A quick wash of your junk with warm water before the main event is plenty.
+A quick wash with warm water before the main event is plenty.
 Skip the harsh soaps or heavily scented body washes — they taste awful and can irritate the very skin you want him focused on.

 Foreskin care: If you're uncut, pull back and rinse gently.
 The natural buildup under there (smegma) is totally normal, but it has a strong, bitter taste that can instantly kill the mood.
 A five-second warm water rinse under the hood is a pro move your partner will silently thank you for.